MachineLemonade/docs/docs/pricing.md

 | 10 | 1 | 3.75 | $100

 When you spin up an Airflow deployment, you'll find that it's pre-configured with default resource allocations.
-We've identified those levels to be effective baselines for the Local and Celery excecutor,respectively.
+We've identified those levels to be effective baselines for the Local and Celery excecutors ,respectively.
 Of course, you're free to adjust them freely at any time.

 See below for out-of-the-box configurations and corresponding AU count: